- we aim to continue our work in embedding data protection into our culture

-In order to adhere to the GDPR requirement that a data controller must appoint a data processor in the form of binding written agreement, where personal data is processed (including the activities of any sub- processors), and that it is done so only on documented instructions from the controller or within the requirements of EU law or the national laws of member states:
+In order to adhere to the UK GDPR requirement that a data controller must appoint a data processor in the form of binding written agreement, where personal data is processed (including the activities of any sub- processors), and that it is done so only on documented instructions from the controller or within the requirements of the law:

-- inserting new data processor clauses in to new contracts and service level agreements, and
+- inserting new data processor clauses in to new contracts and service level agreements

 This will ensure that relevant wordings are in place to cover aspects such as:

-- the obligations and rights of the controller; and
+- the obligations and rights of the controller

 We continually seek to ensure the confidentiality, integrity and availability of the personal data we store or process.
 We maintain appropriate technical and organisational security measures to protect personal data against accidental or unlawful destruction or loss, alteration, unauthorised disclosure or access.